madhanshiva/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab01-gettingstarted.md

 ## Explanation of Components

-1. **Microsoft Entra ID**: Microsoft Entra ID (formerly Azure Active Directory) is a cloud-based identity and access management service from Microsoft.
+1. **Microsoft Entra ID:** Microsoft Entra ID (formerly Azure Active Directory) is a cloud-based identity and access management service from Microsoft.
 It helps organizations manage user identities, control access to resources, and ensure secure authentication across various cloud-based and on-premises applications.

-2. **Entra ID groups**: Entra ID groups, part of Microsoft Entra ID, are used to manage and organize users in an organization by grouping them together.
+2. **Entra ID groups:** Entra ID groups, part of Microsoft Entra ID, are used to manage and organize users in an organization by grouping them together.
 These groups help simplify the management of user permissions and access to resources.
 There are two main types of Entra ID groups:
    - Assigned Membership Groups: Users are manually added or removed from these groups by an administrator.
 This type of group is useful for static sets of users who need specific access rights.
    - Dynamic Membership Groups: Membership in these groups is determined automatically based on rules or attributes, such as job title or department.
 For example, a dynamic group can be configured to automatically include all users with the job title
     "Cloud Administrator."

-3. **Microsoft Entra ID tenant**: A Microsoft Entra ID tenant is a dedicated, trusted instance of Microsoft Entra ID that an organization receives when they sign up for a Microsoft cloud service such as Azure, Microsoft 365, or Dynamics 365.
+3. **Microsoft Entra ID tenant:** A Microsoft Entra ID tenant is a dedicated, trusted instance of Microsoft Entra ID that an organization receives when they sign up for a Microsoft cloud service such as Azure, Microsoft 365, or Dynamics 365.
 The tenant represents the organization in the Microsoft cloud environment and serves as the top-level container for all users, groups, and resources within that organization.

 # Getting Started with the Lab